(Note to reader: the following letter was sent to seven Mormon apostles in late 2014. No response was ever received.)

 The Erroneous Doctrine of D&C Section 132

 Though polygamy is not the greatest of the doctrinal errors contained within Section 132, I address it first, because it’s the central issue that purportedly spurred the writing of the entire section.
 In the second chapter of Jacob in the Book of Mormon, Jacob specifically condemned the practice of taking multiple wives, emphasizing how hurtful it was to the wives and children of the men who did it.
 He also declared that David’s and Solomon’s practice of taking multiple wives was an abomination before the Lord (verse 24).
-He added that if God needed polygamy to “raise up seed,” he would command his children, (Abraham had been allowed to temporarily practice polygamy, only because he had no seed at the time.)
+He added that if God needed polygamy to “raise up seed,” he would command his children, (Abraham’s wife Sarah had offered her servant Hagar for temporary use in fathering a child only because he had no seed at the time.)
 Doctrine and Covenants Section 132 flatly contradicts Jacob, saying that nothing done by David and Solomon related to polygamy was a sin against God (see verse 38).

 How do we know Jacob was right and Joseph Smith wrong?
-Joseph’s taking of some 33 additional wives was illegal bigamy, contravening the church’s belief in living within the civil law (see Article of Faith 12); was deeply hurtful to his wife Emma and his children, just as Jacob had warned it would be, and as detailed in Richard Bushman’s Rough Stone Rolling and R. Todd Compton’s In Sacred Loneliness: The Plural Wives of Joseph Smith; brought tremendous persecution upon the church and came close to bringing its destruction; continues to embarrass the church to this day; and tellingly, produced no acknowledged, traceable seed.
+Joseph’s taking of some 33 additional wives was illegal bigamy, contravening the church’s belief in living within the civil law (see Article of Faith 12).
+It was also deeply hurtful to his wife Emma and his children, just as Jacob had warned it would be, and as detailed in Richard Bushman’s Rough Stone Rolling and R. Todd Compton’s In Sacred Loneliness: The Plural Wives of Joseph Smith.
+It brought tremendous persecution upon the church and came close to bringing its destruction, and continues to embarrass the church to this day.
+And tellingly, it produced no acknowledged, traceable seed.
 These points are not addressed by the Church’s plural marriage articles on its website, but are of utmost importance in judging whether God had ordained this practice.

 Three other major false doctrines, equal in importance to polygamy, are also rooted in Section 132.
 The first is the shocking teaching that a man may commit any sin whatsoever short of murder after having his marriage sealed by the “holy spirit of promise,” and he will nevertheless come forth in the first resurrection.
 This idea flies in the face of every Judeo-Christian teaching ever taught about “enduring to the end,” but see especially Mosiah 15:26 and Moroni 10:26; see also 2 Nephi 9:38, Ezekiel 3:20 and 18:21 and Alma 12:16.
 Though the LDS church has understandably shied away from affirmatively teaching this doctrine, it has allowed it to remain as canonized scripture that contradicts the Bible and Book of Mormon.